AWegnerGitHub/awegnergithub.github.io-content/2023_05_23_future_of_remote_work.md

 companies that pay the same regardless of location?
 If not, you should be.

 The best engineers I've worked with, except one, have been located well outside of the Bay Area.
-An engineer in Miami can do the exact same work that an engineer in San Fransisco can at the same quality.
+An engineer in Miami can do the exact same work that an engineer in San Francisco can at the same quality.

-Remote works can and is incredibly successful for many companies.
+Remote work can and is incredibly successful for many companies.
 It does require deliberate, intentional, company decisions to make it work though.
 I shared the [TeamOps][5] information above (and completed [TeamOps certification][7] earlier this year).
 GitLab, one of the largest successful all remote companies in the world, has intentionally built their remote policies around this.
 Without putting in the time or effort to ensure remote is successful, teams will (and are) defaulting back to in office.
 I think we are